robert0714/Kafka-In-Action-Source-Code-2022/KafkaInAction_Chapter11/README.md

 This level alone brings us the benefit of allowing us to decouple a system so that a failure of our frontend text submission system does not impact our backend system.
 Also, we don’t need to rely on both to maintain successful simultaneous operations.

 ### 11.1.2 Level 1
 Batch processing can still be present in areas of our enterprise, but most data produced is now brought into Kafka.
-Whether with extract, transform, load (ETL) or change data capture (CDC) processes, Kafka starts to gather events from more and more systems in our enterprise.
-Level 1 allows us to have an operational, real-time data flow and gives us the ability to feed data quickly into analytical systems.
+Whether with ``extract, transform, load (ETL)`` or ``change data capture (CDC)`` processes, Kafka starts to gather events from more and more systems in our enterprise.
+Level 1 allows us to have an `operational`, ``real-time data flow`` and gives us the ability to feed data quickly into analytical systems.

 An example of this might be a vendor database that holds customer information.
 We do not want our marketing folks to run complex queries that could slow down our production traffic.
-In this case, we can use Kafka Connect to write the data from database tables into Kafka topics that we can use on our terms.
-Figure 11.2 shows Kafka Connect capturing data from a relational database and moving that data into a Kafka topic.
+In this case, we can use `Kafka Connect` to write the data from database tables into Kafka topics that we can use on our terms.
+Figure 11.2 shows `Kafka Connect capturing data` from a relational database and moving that data into a Kafka topic.

 ![Level 1 example](./material/CH11_F02_Scott4.png)
 Figure 11.2 Level 1 example

 ### 11.1.3 Level 2
 We realize that data will change over time and that schemas are needed.
 Although our producers and consumers might be decoupled, they still need a way to understand the data itself.
-For this, we’ll take advantage of schemas and a schema registry.
+For this, we’ll take advantage of `schemas and a schema registry`.
 And even though it would have been ideal to start with schemas, the reality is that this need often presents itself a couple of application changes later, after initial deployments.

 One example for this level is changing the data structure of an event to receive orders from our processing system.
 New data is added, but the new fields are optional, and this works fine because our schema registry is configured to support backward compatibility.
 Figure 11.3 shows our consumer’s need for schemas.
 We will look more into these details as we progress through this chapter.